This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Benefits of Lavender for Dogs

-- Improved sleep quality, helping restless dogs settle down for the night
+- Sleep improvement, helping restless tails settle in for the night.

-- A pleasant scent that doubles as a tick repellent in some formulations
+- A bonus?
+It acts as a gentle flea repellent in some formulations.

 Using Essential Oils for Dog Calming